 Sonya Farrell, BSc (Hons), UKCP (Accred), EMDR Europe (Accred), MBACP, EAGALA

 I am a qualified, experienced and accredited EMDR Consultant, Counsellor & Trauma Psychotherapist, I work with an integrative approach incorporating the 3 main schools of thought, working with the past, present and future where appropriate.

 I have 20 years experience working with adults and adolescents in private practice, G.P. practices and an addiction agency.
-I have also managed a counselling charity with 20 staff and orgainised various trainings.
+I have also managed a counselling charity with 20 staff and organised various trainings.

-I also offer EMDR (Eye Movement Desensitisation & Reprocessing) combined with integrative psychotherapy, please see the information below for EMDR.
+I offer EMDR (Eye Movement Desensitisation & Reprocessing) combined with integrative psychotherapy, please see the information below for EMDR.
 Mainly used for Post Traumatic Stress Disorder including sexual abuse and phobias.

 I am accredited with UKCP & EMDR Europe and a full member of BACP (The British Association of Counselling and Psychotherapy), I am on the accredited voluntary register (AVR).